-- Presence of MMP-9 enzymes on ocular surface
+- Presence of MMP-9 enzymes on the ocular surface

-Our various imaging tests, diagnostic exams, or evaluations are usually simple and noninvasive.
+Our various imaging tests, diagnostic exams and evaluations are usually simple and noninvasive.
 Identifying the root physiological cause of your dry eye is important to us.
-In researching a patient’s medical history, we also like identifying any prior and failed treatments is essential to avoid repeating inadequate options.

 Why Is a Dry Eye Disease Exam So Important?

 The average human blinks between 14,000 and 20,000 times per day.
-If a critical component of that process is missing, you’ll experience discomfort at a minimum or long-term eye damage at the worst.
+If a critical component of that process is missing, you’ll experience discomfort at minimum or long-term eye damage at worst.

-Since testing for dry eye is mostly noninvasive, our thorough exam is useful in revealing other potential issues with your ocular surface, conjunctiva, or meibomian glands.
+Because testing for dry eye is mostly noninvasive, our thorough exam is useful in revealing other potential issues with your ocular surface, conjunctiva or meibomian glands.

-Early detection means we can provide preventative treatment options before your chronic dry eyes get any worse.
+Early dry eye diagnosis means we can provide preventive treatment options before your chronic dry eyes get any worse.

-Over-the-counter or prescription-strength eye drops can solve the milder, more temporary dry eye issues.
-Issues like blepharitis/meibomian gland dysfunction require antibiotics and anti-inflammatory agents while ocular surface disorders require topical steroids followed by long-term palliative therapies.
+Over-the-counter or prescription-strength eye drops can solve milder, more temporary dry eye issues.
+However, issues like blepharitis or meibomian gland dysfunction require antibiotics and anti-inflammatory agents.
+Meanwhile, ocular surface disorders require topical steroids followed by long-term palliative therapies.